 Other Sources of Thiamine

-There are other food sources of thiamine which include beef, liver, pork, dried milk, eggs, nuts, oats and other wholegrain foods, oranges, seeds, legumes and peas.
+There are other food sources of thiamine which include beef, liver, pork, dried milk, eggs, nuts, oats, and other wholegrain foods, oranges, seeds, legumes, and peas.
 Foods are also fortified with thiamine.
-Some foods that are often fortified with B1 are rice, pasta, breads, cereals and flour.
+Some foods that are often fortified with B1 are rice, pasta, bread, cereals, and flour.

 CONTENT OF THIAMINE IN FOODS